MrZoraman/LagopusCommandSystem/README.md

         CommandResult<ICommand> result = cs.getCommand(input);
         if(result.command == null) System.out.println("Unknown command!");

-        result.command.execute(result.args);
+        result.command.execute(result.preArgs, result.args);
     }
 }
 ```

-When onCommand("test") is called, the command system will match "test" to the cooresponding command (in our case, it just simply prints "test complete!").
+When onCommand("test") is called, the command system will match "test" to the corresponding command (in our case, it just simply prints "test complete!").
 Of course, our command syntaxes and syntax trees can be much more complex.

 # syntax parsing
-The command system takes the cooresponding command syntax and parses it to make it easier for you to make complex command trees.
+The command system takes the corresponding command syntax and parses it to make it easier for you to make complex command trees.
 Some examples are listed below:

 `a b c` -> the user command would be matched to someone inputting "a b c"